Binding of Isaac: Biblical narrative: Genesis 22

+The account of events in Genesis 22 has been described as "one of the most brilliantly told narratives in the book [of Genesis]".

-According to the Hebrew Bible, God commands Abraham to offer his son Isaac as a sacrifice.
+According to the narrative, God commands Abraham to offer his son Isaac as a sacrifice.
 After Isaac is bound to an altar, a messenger from God stops Abraham before he can complete the sacrifice, saying, "now I know you fear God".
 Abraham looks up and sees a ram and sacrifices it instead of Isaac.
 The passage states that the event occurred at "the mount of the " in "the land of Moriah".
-Abraham then named the place 'Jehovah-jireh' (the Lord will provide).
-2 Chronicles 3:1 refers to "mount Moriah" as the site of Solomon's Temple, while Psalms 24:3, Isaiah 2:3 and 30:29, and Zechariah 8:3 use the term "the mount of the " to refer to the site of Solomon's Temple in Jerusalem, the location believed to be the Temple Mount in Jerusalem.
-In the Samaritan Pentateuch, Genesis 22:14, the phrase YHWH yireh is taken to mean "in the mountain the Lord was seen", the mountain being Mount Gerizim.
+Abraham then named the place 'Jehovah-jireh' (lit.
+'God will provide').
+2 Chronicles 3:1 refers to "mount Moriah" as the site of Solomon's Temple, while Psalm 24:3, Isaiah 2:3 and 30:29, and Zechariah 8:3 use the term "the mount of the " to refer to the site of Solomon's Temple in Jerusalem, the location believed to be the Temple Mount.
+In the Samaritan Pentateuch version of Genesis 22:14, the phrase YHWH yireh is taken to mean "in the mountain the Lord was seen"—the mountain being Mount Gerizim.